 Several valuable compounds were found in the methanol and chloroform extracts of bottle gourd, including fatty acids and alcohols, terpenes, phenolics, hydrocarbons, amines, and esters.
-The solvent used affects the extracted compounds, particularly fatty acids, esters, amines, phenolics, and sterols, while the presence of antioxidants and sterols (PUFA) in bottle gourd suggests its potential as a source of nutrient in human and animal foods. gourd bottle Furthermore, potential industrial fragrance and cosmetics was demonstrated by the high concentration of hydrocarbons, esters. and amines. extraction time of 20-30 min is the optimal range for maximum retention of bioactive compounds.
+The solvent used affects the extracted compounds, particularly fatty acids, esters, amines, phenolics, and sterols, while the presence of antioxidants and sterols (PUFA) in bottle gourd suggests its potential as a source of nutrient in human and animal foods.
+Furthermore, bottle gourd potential in industrial fragrance and cosmetics was demonstrated by the high concentration of hydrocarbons, esters, and amines.
+The extraction time of 20-30 min is the optimal range for maximum retention of bioactive compounds.
 Meanwhile, the identified compounds play an essential role in the development of food functionals and pharmaceutical prospects.
 However, further studies are needed to identify the various biological activities for the better development of novel pharmaceuticals and food functionals.